geoblacklight/geoblacklight.github.io/README.md

 ### Differences from local server previews and public view

-As of April 2023, the geoblacklight.github.io site is being published via the sponsored version of Material for MkDocs, known as "[Insiders](https://squidfunk.github.io/mkdocs-material/insiders/)."
+As of June 2023, the geoblacklight.github.io site is being published via the sponsored version of Material for MkDocs, known as "[Insiders](https://squidfunk.github.io/mkdocs-material/insiders/)."
 This enables us to use the [blog plugin](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/).

+Users will not see the blog when previewing the site locally.
+However, the posts will show up online when they are published to GitHub.

 We will reassess this in a few months to determine if it is a viable model going forward.
 In the meantime, if you would like to contribute a blog post, please contact the Community Coordinator (@majew030) on Slack or make a new GitHub issue.